 Agritourism and rural tourism helps to preserve both the lifestyle and develop different sources of income to help sustain local agricultural efforts.
 Rural and Agri Tourism is really about sustainable or green tourism and might include: farmers’ markets and supporting your locally sourced farm products, farm stays, farm visits, community-supported agriculture, farm museums, corn mazes, cider mills, pumpkin patches, petting farms, on-farm retail such as dairies.

-Visiting the food source
+Visiting the food tourism destination